-Douglas Tompkins is an American environmentalist, prominent landowner, conservationist and a former businessman, who co-founded and ran two well-known clothing companies: the outdoor clothing company The North Face; and ESPRIT with his ex-wife Susie.
+Douglas Tompkins is a Wilderness philanthropist, American environmentalist, prominent landowner, conservationist and a former businessman, who co-founded and ran two well-known clothing companies: The outdoor clothing company The North Face and ESPRIT with his ex-wife Susie.

-Since leaving the business world in 1989 he dedicated himself to environmental activism and land conservation.
+Since leaving the business world in 1989, the Wilderness philanthropist dedicated himself to environmental activism and land conservation.
 He moved to South Chile, where he had spent much time climbing, kayaking, and skiing.
 He founded the Foundation for Deep Ecology in 1990, which supports environmental activism, and The Conservation Land Trust in 1992, which works to protect wildlands primarily in Chile and Argentina.
-Along with his wife, Kristine, he has conserved over 810.000 hectares of wilderness in Chile and Argentina, more than any other private individual!
-Together, the two have focused on park creation, restoration, ecological agriculture and activism, with the overarching goal of saving wilderness and biodiversity while leading others to do the same.
+Along with his wife, Kristine, he has conserved over 810.000 hectares of Wilderness in Chile and Argentina, more than any other private individual!
+Together, the two have focused on park creation, restoration, ecological agriculture and activism, with the overarching goal of saving Wilderness and biodiversity while leading others to do the same.

 In 2005, then President Ricardo Lagos declared this area as a Nature Sanctuary, a special designation of the Chilean State, granting it additional environmental and non-developmental protection.
 The Conservation Land Trust has donated these protected lands to Fundación Pumalín (a Chilean foundation), for their administration and continual development as a type of National Park with public access under a private initiative.

-Through creating public-access infrastructure, including trails, campgrounds, visitor centres, and a restaurant, Tompkins seeks to promote wilderness experience, in hopes of inspiring a deeper environmental ethic in the park’s many thousands of visitors.
+Through creating public-access infrastructure, including trails, campgrounds, visitor centres, and a restaurant, the Wilderness philanthropist seeks to promote Wilderness experience, in hopes of inspiring a deeper environmental ethic in the park’s many thousands of visitors.
 Although the project initially provoked controversy – largely because this type of private conservation philanthropy was previously unheard of in Chile – the park continues to gain the support of locals and visitors alike.

-History of wilderness conservation in many counties with long wilderness history is very much linked with personal commitment and ‘philanthropy’ of individuals falling in love to wilderness.
-These individuals are leaving ‘wilderness’ heritage to the next generation.
+History of Wilderness conservation in many counties with long Wilderness history is very much linked with personal commitment and ‘philanthropy’ of individuals falling in love to Wilderness.
+These Wilderness philanthropists are leaving ‘Wilderness’ heritage to the next generation.
 John Muir in Yosemite, California, Charles Sheldon in Denali, Alaska, Douglas Tompkins in Pumalín Park, Chile and Argentina!